A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization

 where $\tau_k \in (0, 1)$, $\gamma_0 > 0$ is the penalty (or the primal smoothness) parameter, and $\beta_k$ is the dual smoothness parameter.
 As a result, this method is called \textit{Accelerated Smoothing Augmented Lagrangian GAp ReDuction} \eqref{eq:1p2d_augLM} scheme.

 This scheme consists of two dual steps at lines 1 and 3.
 However, we can combine these steps as in \eqref{eq:update_yopt_k} so that it requires only one matrix-vector multiplication $\Ab\xb$.
-Consequently, the complexity-per-iteration of \ref{eq:1p2d_augLM} remains essentially the same as the standard augmented Lagrangian method \cite{Bertsekas1996d}.
+Consequently, the per-iteration complexity of \ref{eq:1p2d_augLM} remains essentially the same as the standard augmented Lagrangian method \cite{Bertsekas1996d}.

 \paragraph{The update rule for parameters} In our augmented Lagrangian method, we only need to update $\tau_k$ and $\beta_k$ such that $\beta_{k+1} \geq (1-\tau_k)\beta_k$ and $\gamma_0\beta_k(1-\tau_k) \geq \tau_k^2$.
 Using the equality in these conditions and defining $\tau_k := t_k^{-1}$, we can derive